rackspace-cookbooks/logstash_stack/README.md

 ## Attributes

 `node['logstash_stack']['logstash_server_ip']` - Default is nil.
 Set if you're running through Chef Solo or you wish to override searching for the logstash server.
 Otherwise, it will run the search, and should locate the server.

+`node['logstash_stack']['kibana']['htpasswd']` - Default is nil.
+If it's unset it will place kibana behind http auth with a random password.
+Add your own user/password with: `htpasswd /etc/nginx/logstash.htpasswd <user>`.
+(As a note, I will be revamping this most likely in the next version).
+If you do set the attribute, then your user will be kibana with the password in the attribute.

 ## Usage